btcpayserver/btcpayserver-doc/docs/ManualDeployment.md

 ## Additional links

 * [Extended Manual Deployment](./ManualDeploymentExtended.md)
-* [How to Setup BTC and Lightning Payment Gateway with BTCPayServer on Linux [Manual Install]](https://freedomnode.com/blog/114/how-to-setup-btc-and-lightning-payment-gateway-with-btcpayserver-on-linux-manual-install) from freedomnode.com.
+* [How to Setup BTC and Lightning Payment Gateway with BTCPay Server on Linux [Manual Install]](https://freedomnode.com/blog/114/how-to-setup-btc-and-lightning-payment-gateway-with-btcpayserver-on-linux-manual-install) from freedomnode.com.